hxkhltr/Harrier-GR3/README.md

 -Added cockpit shadows

--added extra instrumentation ( not yet hooked up to aircraft systems )
+-added extra switches and instrumentation ( not yet hooked up to aircraft systems )